 • to address the infrastructure deficits, including building the A96 by-pass;

-• to regenerate our town and village centres, creating vibrant places to live, work and visit for all ages.
+• regenerate our town and village centres, creating vibrant places to live, work and visit for all ages;

-• to deliver the places needed for a sustainable community, through ensuring there is space for jobs and business, homes that meet need and a sustainable lifestyle.
+• deliver the places needed for a sustainable community, through ensuring there is space for jobs and business, homes that meet need and a sustainable lifestyle;

 • to create the conditions for our community groups and organisations to continue delivering on health, wellbeing and stewarding our natural environment.